50 things to do in Cape Town for under R50

 4. Trail Running

-Cape Town is home to many trail running spots, all offering a unique experience.
+Trail running is equally popular in the city, with each route showcasing a unique experience.
 The Devil’s Peak 5,3 km route, for example, starts at the top of the Devil’s Peak Estate and goes from the gravel paths to Rhodes Memorial.
-Constantia Nek also offers many optional routes.
+We also recommend Constantia Nek.

 Price: Free